Wondering if 2 days in Brussels are enough?

 - Carbonade flamande / Stoofvlees.
 This is by far Svet’s favorite stew.
 And it might easily become yours, too.
 We’ll let you in on the secret behind it.
 The beef simmers in dark Belgian beer for several hours until it becomes as tender as the night.
 The dish comes with fries or bread with mustard, and it’s another one of Belgium’s national dishes.

 - Chocolate.
 More than 2,000 small and large chocolatiers exist in Belgium.
 Every year, they produce over 172,000 tons of chocolate.
-To gift your gourmet palate in the best way, hunt for the following brands: Neuhaus, Leonidas, Guylian, and Côte d’or.
+To gift your gourmet palate, hunt for the following brands: Neuhaus, Leonidas, Guylian, and Côte d’or.
+And for the ultimate chocolate experience, we suggest participating in a chocolate-making workshop!

 - Cheese.
 Belgians started producing cheese in abbeys back in the Middle Ages.
 Even now, some cheese brands have the same name as the abbeys that produce them.
 Many of these abbeys (Chimay, Maredsous, Westmalle, etc.) manufacture both cheese and beer.
 That’s because most Belgian beers are strong, and the fragrant cheeses are the perfect accompaniment to them.